Board of Directors

 Victor is currently pursuing a J.D. at the Faculty of Law, University of Toronto.
 He was formerly employed as a consultant for the Truth and Reconciliation Commission of Canada and has received his Master’s degree in the History of International Relations from the University of Toronto.
 Victor also received his undergraduate degree from the University of Toronto in International Relations.
 Prior to working with the CCR2P, Victor worked with the U of T chapter of UNICEF, monitored human rights abuses in the West Bank with the ISM and served on the Executive of the University of Toronto Ski Club.
 Victor oversees human resources and strategic planning at the CCR2P and has co-authored a publication with Dr. Jennifer Welsh, the UN Secretary-General’s Special Adviser on R2P.

-Tracy is a first-year Master of Global Affairs student at the University of Toronto.
+Tracy is a second-year Master of Global Affairs student at the University of Toronto.
 After completing her undergraduate studies in health sciences and sustainable community development at Simon Fraser University, she worked as an Administrative Assistant and Research Assistant at the Children's Health Policy Centre.
 In these roles, she contributed to a province-wide evaluation of a nurse-visitation program in British Columbia.
 Tracy has now set her eyes on a career in the public sector and is particularly interested in the implementation of R2P.
 She looks forward to contributing to the work of the CCR2P and advancing the discourse on R2P.

 Ryan is a Third year student at Trinity college of the University of Toronto, pursuing a Computer Science Specialist.
 He enjoys working in the intersection of technology and the humanities.
 He has an interest in where technology fails and impedes on human rights of privacy and freedom.
 Ryan looks forward to working to improving CC2P's websites and improving how the organization shares information with the community.